 Inside Look: Click here to read about Teruko Nimura’s final LaunchPAD experiences.

 Click here to read about Teruko Nimura’s LaunchPAD program experiences

 - LaunchPAD Artist: Lisa Woods

 Artwork Commission: Austin-Bergstrom International Airport Parking Garage and Administration Building Project

 Commissioned Artist: Marc Fornes/THEVERYMANY, Brooklyn, NY

-Project Status: This project recently kicked off and the artist team is working through their design concept using site research and stakeholder feedback.
-Lisa was selected and visited the artist studio in Brooklyn, NY.
-She was greeted by the artist and staff of THEVERYMANY and gave a brief presentation introducing her work!
-The sponsor project is currently under construction, so the artist team is working quickly.
-We expect to see their mid-design presentation to the AIPP Panel in June.
+Project Status: Lisa was selected and visited THEVERYMANY studio in Brooklyn, NY.
+She was greeted by the artist and staff and gave a brief presentation introducing her work!
+The sponsor project is nearly complete, so the artist team is working quickly.
+Artwork is in fabrication and will install in 2020.